harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/windows-ec2-memory-hog.md

 <details>
 <summary>View fault usage</summary>
 <div>
 The fault causes memory stress on the target AWS windows EC2 instance(s).
-Injecting a rogue process into the target EC2 windows instance starves the main processes (or applications) (typically pid 1) of the resources allocated to it.
+Injecting a rogue process into the target EC2 windows instance starves the main processes (or applications) of the resources allocated to it.
 This slows down the application traffic or exhausts the resources leading to degradation in performance of processes on the instance.
-These faults build resilience to such stress cases.
+These faults build resilience against such stress cases.
 </div>
 </details>